M66B/FairEmail/docs/FAQ-de-rAT.md

 F-Droid builds irregularly, which can be problematic when there is an important update.
 Therefore you are advised to switch to the GitHub release.

 The F-Droid version is built from the same source code, but signed differently.
 Das bedeutet, dass alle Funktionen auch in der F-Droid-Version verfügbar sind, mit Ausnahme der Verwendung des Assistenten zur schnellen Einrichtung von Google Mail, da Google nur eine Signatur erlaubt (und zulässt).
-Für alle anderen E-Mail-Anbieter ist der OAuth-Zugang nur in Play-Store-Versionen und Github-Versionen verfügbar, da E-Mail-Anbieter nur offiziellen Builds die Nutzung von OAuth erlaubt haben.
+For all other email providers, OAuth access is only available in Play Store versions and Github releases, as the email providers only permit the use of OAuth for official builds.

 Note that you'll need to uninstall the F-Droid build first before you can install a GitHub release because Android refuses to install the same app with a different signature for security reasons.